SparkAssist: Field-Service AI For Electricians

 - keeping the interface close to the user’s natural workflow;

-- building around real operational constraints rather than demo-only
+- building around real operational constraints rather than demo-only prompts.

 Technical Shape